 Controls over physical security are designed to protect a computer center from service interruptions resulting from fire, water, electrical problems, vandalism, and other causes.
-South Piedmont Community College computer center is not secure from foreseeable and preventable security and environmental threats.
-We did not detect a significant weakness in physical security.
+Isothermal Community College computer center is secure from foreseeable and preventable security and environmental threats.
+We did not detect any significant weaknesses in physical security.